wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-file-data/includes/5-exercise-upload-files-onedrive.md

 dotnet run
 ```

-After entering the username and password of a user, the console app will write the progress of uploading the file until it's complete:
+After you've signed in, the console app will write the progress of uploading the file until it's complete:

 ![Screenshot of the console application showing uploading files to the user's OneDrive](../media/05-app-run-03.png)